jo-sm/stylelint_d/README.md

 > stylelint_d <path/to/css/**/*.css>
 ```

 It will automatically find your `stylelint` configuration based on the path of the file.
 You can also optionally pass the `--config` or `-c` flag to denote the config file location.
-Note that the first time you run the linter, it may take a moment to start node, but afterwards it will be much faster.
+Note that the first time you run the linter, it will take a moment to initially import the `stylelint` module, but subsequent imports will be cached and lint execution will be much faster.

 `stylelint_d` also accepts input via stdin.
 Note you must supply either the config file location, or a file or directory name when running with stdin, or else `stylelint` won't be able to find the config.
 If you supply the config file directly, if you don't supply the absolute path, `stylelint_d` will take the cwd of the `stylelint_d` process.